 Hi Laura, tell us why you set up Solar Buddies in the first place.

 We set up Solar Buddies after having a conversation about sunscreen and policies when it came to children protecting themselves while in school.
-Most schools have ‘no touch’ policies in place, making it impossible for teachers and teaching staff to assist children when applying sunscreen.
+Most schools and holiday clubs have ‘no touch’ policies in place, making it impossible for teachers and teaching staff to assist children when applying sunscreen.
 At the time we thought surely there has to be an easier way but after doing our research, we found there was nothing available.
 The next obvious question was why not have a go at designing something ourselves - so we did!

 Tell us more about how the Solar Buddies applicator works?
 Can you put in any sun cream?